“Longboard vs Skateboard” is a topic that has been discussed for a long time, especially among newbies.

 Keeping this fact in view, manufacturers of the longboards provide extra-wide wheels with Polyurethane material to maintain softness.

 Contrary to that, skateboards have hard wheels with minor diameters, making them suitable for shredding rails, gaps, and ledges.

 Harder wheels of skateboards allow skaters to perform tricks because the wheels are not bouncy at all, and it becomes easier to showcase some traditional skateboarding skills.

 The size of skateboard wheels is also smaller than wheels on longboards.
-Most skateboard wheels lie in the range of 52mm – 58mm.
+Most skateboard wheels lie in the range of 52-58 mm.

-Similarly, the hardness on the durometer should at least be 80A.
-Anything less than that defined limit will increase the chances of injury.
+Similarly, the hardness on the durometer should be at least 80A.
+Anything less than that defined limit may increase the chances of injury.